slideflow/slideflow/docs-source/source/studio.rst

 Multiple-Instance Learning
 --------------------------

 Slideflow Studio includes support for multiple-instance learning (MIL) models with the MIL extension.
 In addition to generating predictions from MIL models, Studio can also be used to visualize associated attention heatmaps.
-Please see :ref:`clam_mil` for more information.
+Please see :ref:`mil` for more information.

 Start by navigating to the Extensions tab in the bottom-left corner, and enable the "Multiple-instance Learning" extension.
 A new icon will appear in the left-hand toolbar, which can be used to open the MIL widget.
 Models are loaded by either clicking the "Load MIL model" button, selecting "File -> Load MIL Model...", or by dragging-and-dropping an MIL model folder onto the window.